 Overall, the impact of socioeconomic growth far exceeds that of climate change in terms of increasing risks to water stress.
-In absolute terms, the increases in population exposed to "water-stressed" conditions as a result of socioeconomic growth (the two HC scenario results in Table 3) are at least an order of magnitude higher than any change in the climate change-only scenarios (the NG scenario results of Table 3).
+In absolute terms, the increases in population exposed to "water-stressed" conditions as a result of socioeconomic growth (the two HC-scenario results in Table 3) are at least an order of magnitude higher than any change in the climate-change-only scenarios (the NG scenario results of Table 3).
 They also show that overwhelmingly for any scenario, at least 80% of the water-stressed population shifts occur within the contemporary developing countries.
-We find that uncertain climate change, particularly for the UCE case, has a much stronger impact on these population-under-water-stress figures as compared with the range of socioeconomic growth under between the two emission scenarios (UCE and L1S).
-A difference of 350 million people, globally, between the WET and DRY cases under the UCE scenario is observed as compared with only 7 million between the UCE-HC and L1S-HC scenarios.
+We find that uncertain climate change, particularly for the UCE case, has a much stronger impact on these population-under-water-stress figures as compared to the range of socioeconomic growth under between the two emission scenarios (UCE and L1S).
+A difference of 350 million people, globally, between the UCE-HC and L1S-HC scenarios.